newatoms/guides/the-content-guide/readme.md

 # How to create awesome content

 This guide is intended for external communication but can also be a source for our in-house content developers.
 The target audience is communication professionals.
 See it as a comprehensive guide—a white paper if you will—to show others our know-how.
-Because the products that we sell are blog posts and web articles, we should be able to display our skills in creating content.
+Because the products we sell are blog posts and web articles, we should be able to display our skills in creating content.

 <img src="/images/contentcat.jpg" width="150">